hrishi-v/website/JSrefresh.md

 console.log('25' + 10) = outputs 2510

-To prevent this issue from arising, we should remember to **always convert our strings before using math operations.**
+To prevent this issue from arising, we should remember to **always convert our strings before using math operations**

 # Arrays and Loops